AhmedIssa11/Online-Banking-System/README.md

 # Online-Banking-System
-Online Banking System - Desktop Application
+Online Banking System - Desktop Application With SRS Documentation

 - Project Scope: The scope of this project will be on Customers, Tellers and Admins.
 This system is responsible for operating a payment system, providing loans, taking deposits, and helping with investments.